ds4dm/ZERO/docs/support_files/EPEC.rst

       QP_obj.c(2) = 1;
       break;
-    default: // Not strictly required, but for safety throw std::string("Invalid make_obj_leader");
+    default: // Not strictly required, but for safety throw std::string("Invalid makeObjectivePlayer");
     }
  }

-**Step 4** Finally, another function Game::EPEC::updateLocs has to be redefined necessarily too.
+**Step 4** Finally, another function Game::EPEC::updateLocations has to be redefined necessarily too.
 For small, toy examples, this function can only update the location of the last variable as the total number of variables defined by the user plus any convex hull variables.
-But, for more complicated examples, we refer the user to check :py:func:`Models::EPEC::updateLocs`.
+But, for more complicated examples, we refer the user to check :cpp:func:`Models::EPEC::updateLocations`.

 .. code-block:: c

-  void My_EPEC_Prob::updateLocs() override {
+  void My_EPEC_Prob::updateLocations() override {
     ends[0] = this->convexHullVariables.at(0) + 3;
     ends[1] = this->convexHullVariables.at(1) + 3;
   }

 **Step 5** Now that the derived class is ready, the EPEC can be solved using an instantiation of the class.
 We lead you through the corresponding code, below.

-To start, with set up a Gurobi environment like we did for Game::QP_Param and Game::NashGame.
+To start, with set up a Gurobi environment like we did for MathOpt::QP_Param and Game::NashGame.

 .. code-block:: c